EMAT-tomography/dipster/README.md

 In addition, the `Moving_window_tomo.ipynb` notebook includes routines for moving window TV, EM and SIRT reconstructions, try it yourself!

-## 3. License
-This code is licensed under GNU general public license version 3.0.

-## 4. Citations and acknowledgments
+## 3. Citations and acknowledgments
 See the preprint at: https://arxiv.org/abs/2603.29462

 DIP-STER draws inspiration from many great works including but not limited to: